1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 For many Americans, Social Security benefits are the bedrock of retirement income.
 Maximizing that stream of income is critical to funding your retirement dreams.

-The rules for claiming benefits can be complex, and recent changes to Social Security rules created a lot of confusion.
-But this guide will help you wade through the details.
+The rules for claiming Social Security benefits can be complex, but this guide will help you wade through the details.
 By educating yourself about Social Security, you can ensure that you claim the maximum amount to which you are entitled.
-Here are ten essentials you need to know.
+Here are ten essential tips you need to know.

 Your age when you collect Social Security has a big impact on the amount of money you ultimately get from the program.
 The key age to know is your full retirement age.
 For people born between 1943 and 1954, full retirement age is 66.
 It gradually climbs toward 67 if your birthday falls between 1955 and 1959.
 For those born in 1960 or later, full retirement age is 67.
-You can collect Social Security as soon as you turn 62, but taking benefits before full retirement age results in a permanent reduction -- as much as 25.83% of your benefit if your full retirement age is 66.
+You can collect Social Security as soon as you turn 62, but taking benefits before full retirement age results in a permanent reduction — of 25% to 30% depending on your full retirement age.

 Age also comes into play with kids: Minor children of Social Security beneficiaries can be eligible for a benefit.
 Children up to age 18, or up to age 19 if they are full-time students who haven't graduated from high school, and disabled children older than 18 may be able to receive up to half of a parent's Social Security benefit.